 Something wasn't right.
 If only she could think past the throbbing in her head.
 She sat fully upright; the world took a slow spin, and she almost keeled over, but she overpowered her weakness.
 Liz knew she had to get her eyes open to see where she was.
 She could be in danger.

 It took several tries before her blurry vision would settle into cohesion, and adrenaline kicked through her system, rapidly dispelling her symptoms.

 Horror slammed through Liz.
 Healed tattoo's on her left upper arm and below her navel brought reality crashing in.
 She didn't have to see the rest of her body to know she also had a tattoo on her back, just above her buttocks.
 She'd seen these markings on grainy surveillance photos of the Rayburn Cartel Members, but these were not just any markings.

-After Charles retired in twenty-eighteen, Caleb became the patriarch of the Rayburn family.
+After Christopher retired in twenty-eighteen, Caleb became the patriarch of the Rayburn family.
 The international man of business whose law degrees, savvy, and connections kept him ten steps ahead of the law.